 - If you like PVP, read up on the best comps featuring Priests and learn more about the classes you might be fighting alongside.
 Priests are quite commonly paired with Druids and Hunters, especially in 2v2 Arena situations.

-- If you enjoy PVE and haven’t played your Priest specialization in a dungeon or raid before, spend some time learning about your rotation and what you bring to a fight specifically.
-I’d recommend starting with easier M+ dungeons (and even standard dungeons) before hopping into raiding, to give yourself time to learn.
+- If you enjoy PVE and haven’t played your new Priest specialization before, spend some time learning about your rotation and what you bring to a fight specifically.
+I’d recommend starting with easier M+ Dungeons (and even standard dungeons) before hopping into Raiding, to give yourself time to learn.

 - Take a look at some speed leveling techniques for Dragonflight.
 Without a proper technique or method, leveling from 1-70 can take quite a while.